coding-stick/e-field-simulator/README.md

 # e-field-simulator
-2D electric field visualization using pygame you can move th charge by WASD
+2D electric field visualization using pygame

+you can move the charge by WASD